quicwg/base-drafts/draft-ietf-quic-transport.md

 All QUIC packets SHOULD be sized to fit within the estimated PMTU to avoid IP fragmentation or packet drops.
-To optimize bandwidth efficiency, endpoints SHOULD use Packetization Layer PMTU Discovery ({{!PLPMTUD=RFC4821}}) and MAY use PMTU Discovery ({{!PMTUDv4=RFC1191}}, {{!PMTUDv6=RFC8201}}) for detecting the PMTU, setting the PMTU appropriately, and storing the result of previous PMTU determinations.
+To optimize bandwidth efficiency, endpoints SHOULD use Packetization Layer PMTU Discovery ({{!PLPMTUD=RFC4821}}).
+Endpoints MAY use PMTU Discovery ({{!PMTUDv4=RFC1191}}, {{!PMTUDv6=RFC8201}}) for detecting the PMTU, setting the PMTU appropriately, and storing the result of previous PMTU determinations.

 In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 octets.
 Assuming the minimum IP header size, this results in a QUIC packet size of 1232 octets for IPv6 and 1252 octets for IPv4.

-QUIC endpoints that implement any kind of PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses (as each pairing could have a different maximum MTU in the path).
+QUIC endpoints that implement any kind of PMTU discovery SHOULD maintain an estimate for each combination of local and remote IP addresses.
+Each pairing of local and remote addresses could have a different maximum MTU in the path.

 QUIC depends on the network path supporting a MTU of at least 1280 octets.
-This is the IPv6 minimum and therefore also supported by most modern IPv4 networks.
-An endpoint MUST NOT reduce their MTU below this number, even if it receives signals that indicate a smaller limit might exist.
+This is the IPv6 minimum MTU and therefore also supported by most modern IPv4 networks.
+An endpoint MUST NOT reduce its MTU below this number, even if it receives signals that indicate a smaller limit might exist.

 If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below 1280 octets, it MUST immediately cease sending